dl011492/Deep-Learning-Dashboard/README.md

 - Python 3.9
 - TensorFlow 2.10 (to be able to use CUDA 11.2 cuDNN 8.1 on Windows 10)
 - The script should also work on newer TensorFlow versions under Linux
-- At least 1.1 GB of free dsik space and 16 GB of RAM
+- At least 1.1 GB of free disk space and 16 GB of RAM

 ## Features